-How secure is your machine identity protection strategy?
+How secure is your machine identity management strategy?
 Find out how you stack up.

 In accordance with Christine Lagarde, an IMF staff modeling exercise estimated that annual losses to financial institutions from cyber-attacks could reach up to $350 billion, eroding bank profits and potentially threatening financial stability.
 As a result of this estimation, surveys consistently show that risk managers and other executives at financial institutions worry most about cyber-attacks than eminent geopolitical risks or recent revelations such as Brexit.